Wolverine971/9takes/src/blog/people/celebrities/Jon-Stewart.md

 Does seeing Stewart through the lens of the Enneagram Type 7 give you a deeper understanding of his motivations and actions?
 How does this perspective enhance your view of him as a comedian and social commentator?

 As we continue to peel back the layers of personalities, we invite you to join 9takes below ⬇️.
-Of course you are free to decline but we are there is so much more to explore. 🚀
+Of course, you are free to decline, but there is much more to explore. 🚀

 <svelte:head>